 Introduction

-Mosque Al Aqsa is a very famous mosque located in Jerusalem, a city famous all over the world due to its historic significance of the three most significant religions namely Islam, Christianity, and Jewish.
+Mosque Al Aqsa is a very famous mosque located in Jerusalem, a city famous worldwide due to its historical significance of the three most significant religions: Islam, Christianity, and Jewish.
 The city is also commonly known as Bait ul Maqdas, which can roughly be translated as the holy house.
-(1st) Jerusalem’s fame is not only due to Mosque al Aqsa but it owns a unique history and topography.
+(1st) Jerusalem’s fame is not only due to Mosque al Aqsa but also because it has a unique history and topography.
 The beautiful city is located on a plateau, carefully maintained and looked after by the Jewish Government.
-Mosque al Aqsa is probably the only monument, the only historic place in the entire world which is held so dearly and with great significance by all three major religions.
+Mosque al Aqsa is probably the only monument, the only historic place in the entire world, which is held dearly and with great significance by all three major religions.
 Each one of these groups believes that the ownership of the mosque belongs to them due to its repeated mentions in their respective religious scriptures and texts.
 The religious history of all three of these groups includes Bait Al Maqdas in one way or another and convinces them that it belongs to them and them alone.

-For Muslims in particular, Bait ul Maqdas holds a lot of significance and importance for several historic religions.
+For Muslims in particular, Bait ul Maqdas holds a lot of significance and importance for several historical religions.
 A detailed discussion of these reasons is also included in this paper.
 Focusing on the Muslims and their beliefs regarding the mosque and the events associated with it, an attempt that this paper aims to make, by no means is akin to being ignorant of the significance the mosque holds for the Christians and Jews.
 It is noteworthy and important, perhaps even necessary, to mention that the Christians and the Jews hold Bait ul Maqdas at the same level of importance as the Muslims do.
 However, discussing the details and going into the depths of Christian and Jewish beliefs about it is beyond the scope of this paper.
-Thus, the main focus throughout the paper would be on Muslims, their beliefs, and Islamic history along with the important Islamic events and commandments associated with Mosque al Aqsa.
-Moreover, the reason as to why the Muslims have so far been unable to gain possession and control over it from the Jews despite having such strong sentiments about it, and the political aspect of those reasons is also a part of this paper.
+Thus, the main focus throughout the paper will be on Muslims, their beliefs, Islamic history, and the important Islamic events and commandments associated with Mosque al Aqsa.
+Moreover, the reason why the Muslims have so far been unable to gain possession and control over it from the Jews despite having such strong sentiments about it, and the political aspect of those reasons is also a part of this paper.

 Importance of Bait al Maqdas for Muslims

-The prophecy of a number of prophets, the temple of Solomon, and sakina’s coffin are the significant reasons why this city is so dear to Muslims.
+The prophecy of a number of prophets, the temple of Solomon, and Sakina’s coffin are the significant reasons why this city is so dear to Muslims.
 On top of all these reasons, the most important reason is that it used to be the first Qibla for Muslims.
-It means it used to hold the same status for the Muslims that the holy city of Makkah holds during the present time.
+This means it used to hold the same status for Muslims as the holy city of Makkah.
 The concept of Qibla in Islam is very interesting and important.
 It is a specified place, a point on the earth towards which Muslims face while praying.
-It is very important, in fact, one of the fundamental concepts of Islam since prayer is obligatory for all Muslims and without it Islam remains incomplete.
+It is very important, in fact, one of the fundamental concepts of Islam since prayer is obligatory for all Muslims and without it, Islam remains incomplete.
 Initially, while the Muslims were still in Mecca and had not yet migrated to Medina, Bait al Maqdas was the qibla for them.
 It was ordained by Allah.
 It was the direction towards which they used to face while praying.
-However, the Prophet Muhammad knew the importance of Kaaba and the city of Mecca as well and the fact that they were destined to conquer it soon, he used to stand in such a way that he would face both Bait al Maqdas and the Kaaba at the same time during prayers.
+However, the Prophet Muhammad knew the importance of the Kaaba and the city of Mecca as well as the fact that they were destined to conquer it soon, he used to stand in such a way that he would face both Bait al Maqdas and the Kaaba at the same time during prayers.
 When the Muslims migrated to Medina, they only faced Jerusalem since facing the Kaaba at the same time as facing Bait al Maqdas was not possible anymore.

 Upon migration to Medina, the local Jews secretly held pleasure in knowing that the Muslims were giving so much importance to their holy monument, Bait al Maqdas.
 Blinded by jealousy for the Muslims due to their rise, Jews started spreading various things among the people that made them question Islam.
 They purposefully made them think that Islam was not an original religion since it was giving importance to a monument that belonged to another religious group, namely the Jews.
 It was a very difficult time for the Muslims, especially for Prophet Muhammad (peace be upon him) in particular because people kept coming up with various kinds of questions related to the qibla to which there was no answer.